Track Deep Links Without SDK: Complete 2025 Guide

 • Stripe: Tracks sales in real time by linking purchases back to the marketing touchpoint that led to the conversion.
 This means you can measure lifetime value and revenue attribution automatically.

-• Shopify: Ensures product links shared through social media, email, or other channels are accurately tied to sales.
+• Shopify: Ensures product links shared through YouTube, email, or other channels are accurately tied to sales.
 This eliminates the guesswork in e-commerce tracking.

 • Zapier: Enables no-code automation, letting you send conversion data to your CRM, trigger email campaigns based on link activity, or update spreadsheets with performance metrics - all without manual effort.